holixon/axon-avro/docs/talks/20240926_AxonIQConf_Meet-Avro/_Problem-Solution.md

 ::: left

-### Problem
+### <i class="fas fa-question-circle fa-1x"></i> Problem

 - Business Events
 - You want schema based messages (especially events)
-- you do not want to rely on first-class-citizens in your systems to be done right by some developer hacking in one IDE
+- _you do not want to rely on first-class-citizens in your systems to be done right by some developer hacking in one IDE_
 - Long-lived - understand what's in an event years from now

 :::